 We continue by singing the hymn of praise on the next page.

-The Hymn of Praise, Worthy Is Christ. is some-

-Christ, is sometimes referred to as the Easter song of triumph and is adapted from Revelation 5:9-13 and 19:4-9.
+The Hymn of Praise, Worthy Is Christ, is sometimes referred to as the Easter song of triumph and is adapted from Revelation 5:9-13 and 19:4-9.